Layr-Labs/eigenda/docs/contributing.md

-┌── <a href="./core">core</a>: Core logic of the EigenDA protocol ├── <a href="./disperser">disperser</a>: Disperser service ├── <a href="./docs">docs</a>: Documentation and specification ── <a href="./indexer">indexer</a>: A simple indexer for efficently tracking chain state and maintaining accumulators ├── <a href="./node">node</a>: DA node service
+┌── <a href="./core">core</a>: Core logic of the EigenDA protocol ├── <a href="./disperser">disperser</a>: Disperser service ├── <a href="./docs">docs</a>: Documentation and specification ── <a href="./indexer">indexer</a>: A simple indexer for efficiently tracking chain state and maintaining accumulators ├── <a href="./node">node</a>: DA node service
 ├── <a href="./pkg">pkg</a>
 |   ├── <a href="./pkg/encoding">encoding</a>: Core encoding/decoding functionality and multiproof generation